WaCoDiS/metadata-connector/README.md

 * __Spring Cloud__
 [Spring Cloud](https://spring.io/projects/spring-cloud) is used for exploiting some ready-to-use features in order to implement an event-driven workflow.
-In particular, [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) is used for subscribing to asynchronous messages within thw WaCoDiS system.
+In particular, [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) is used for subscribing to asynchronous messages within the WaCoDiS system.
 * __RabbitMQ__
 For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
 RabbitMQ is not part of WaCoDiS Metadata Connector and therefore [must be deployed separately](#preconditions).